Les Crane: Television

 With ABC's Nightlife, network officials continued to use videotape to delay the telecasts.
 Possibly alarmed by Ali's statements on the first telecast hosted by Crane, they proceeded to remove most of the controversy and emphasized light entertainment.
 Producer Nick Vanoff started forbidding guests from broaching controversial topics.
 After the summer 1965 run ended, network executives relocated the show from New York to Los Angeles, and the fall season began there.
 The Paley Center for Media has available for viewing the first 15 minutes of an episode from shortly before executives finally cancelled ABC's Nightlife, which happened in early November 1965.
 Crane can be seen and heard delivering his monologue, joking about words that could be censored (he mouthed them silently or technicians silenced them) and bantering with co-host Nipsey Russell.

 Soon after the November 1965 cancellation of ABC's Nightlife, Crane returned to the acting he had started with Burke's Law, but his career was brief.
 He appeared in the unsuccessful film An American Dream (1966), which was based on the Norman Mailer novel, and made a few guest-star appearances on network television shows, including a 1966 appearance on the western series The Virginian.

 Folksinger Phil Ochs mentioned Crane in the lyrics of his satirical 1966 song "Love Me, I'm a Liberal".

 Some sources say erroneously that Crane gave the rock group The Mamas and the Papas their name.
 This is disputed in other sources, including John Phillips' 1986 memoir, which says he and Cass Elliot (both founding members of the group) came up with the name while they were watching a television broadcast about the Hells Angels.
 Possibly the telecast was one of the ABC's Nightlife segments that Crane filmed far away from his studio.
 He sometimes filmed interviews on location when guests were unsuitable for a network television studio.
-In a radio interview, year unknown, that Cass Elliot did after the 1968 disbanding of the group of four singers, she says the following: "We were watching this special on the Hell's Angels and one of the guys, Les Crane or somebody, asked them, uh, 'What do you call your women?'
+In a radio interview, year unknown, that Cass Elliot did after the 1968 disbanding of the group of four singers, she says the following: "We were watching this special on the Hells Angels and one of the guys, Les Crane or somebody, asked them, uh, 'What do you call your women?'
 And this guy said, 'Well, some call 'em cheap but we call 'em mamas.'
 And it became a gag.
 You know, well, if the mamas would cook the dinner, the papas would go out and get the cat food.
 And it became the Mamas and the Papas."
 The last several episodes of ABC's Nightlife coincide with the time frame when Phillips, Elliot, their two fellow singers and Lou Adler had daily studio sessions in United Western Recorders in Los Angeles and needed a name for their group.
-Crane's interview with the Hell's Angels, if it happened as Elliot suggested, does not survive.
+Crane's interview with the Hells Angels, if it happened as Elliot suggested, does not survive.